 Roads in the outback range from beautifully-paved highways to dirt strips that could easily be mistaken for kangaroo tracks.
 Many roads aren’t suitable for 2WD vehicles and some aren’t passable after rain, so you’ll need to check the weather, and road closures or conditions before you set out and make sure you have a 4WD if needed.
 Your vehicle should be in top condition and have extra fuel, spare tyres and tools for repairs, just in case.

-Ranger Tip: Before you go consider getting NRMA road assistance and your vehicle serviced.
+Ranger’s tip: Before you go consider getting NRMA roadside assistance and your vehicle serviced.

 • 4/6